|03 Nov 2009||#1|

 1) Ensure that none of the hardware components are overclocked.
 Hardware that is driven beyond its design specifications - by overclocking - can malfunction in unpredictable ways.If stop 0x124 errors persist despite the steps above, and the harware is under warranty, consider returning it and requesting a replacement which does not suffer periodic MCE events.
 Be aware that attempting the subsequent harware troubleshooting steps may, in some cases, void your warranty:

-Should you find yourself in the situation of having performed all of the steps above without a resolution of the symptom, unfortunately the most likely reason is because the error message is literally correct - something is fundamentally wrong with the machine's hardware.
+8) Clean and carefully remove any dust from the inside of the machine.
+Reseat all connectors and memory modules.
+Use a can of compressed air to clean out the RAM DIMM sockets as much as possible.Should you find yourself in the situation of having performed all of the steps above without a resolution of the symptom, unfortunately the most likely reason is because the error message is literally correct - something is fundamentally wrong with the machine's hardware.

 Windows passes on the hardware error report in the form of a "stop 0x124" because it can't do anything else once the hardware has signalled an uncorrectable fault condition.
 In technical terms, the vast majority of stop 0x124 crashes correspond to "Machine Check Exceptions" (MCEs) issued by the processor to alert the software to the existence of a hardware problem.
 It's possible for drivers to indirectly induce hardware to register MCEs by "driving" in ways that are confusing to the hardware, but from a user's point of view that disctinction is so subtle as to be invisible.